-While the example above is highly simplified, demand generation operates in a similar way to traditional marketing funnels.
+While the example above is highly simplified, demand gen strategies operates in a comparable way to traditional marketing funnels.

 What’s the difference between demand generation and lead generation?

-There are a number of similarities between the two, but they are very different beasts.
+There are several similarities between the two and account based marketing, but they are quite different beasts.